-This application for a tentative carryback adjustment is not a claim for credit or refund.
+This application for a tentative refund is not treated as a claim for credit or refund.
 Any application may be disallowed if it has material omissions or math errors that cannot be corrected within the 90-day period.
 If it is disallowed in whole or in part, no suit may be brought in any court for the recovery of that tax.
 But you may file a regular claim for credit or refund before the limitation period expires, as explained below under Form 1040X or Other Amended Return.